ebotchway/github-slideshow/_posts/0000-01-02-ebotchway.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Hello, my name is Emmanuel Kwaku Botchway and i am using gitlearning labs to improve my git skills.
+I am Emmanuel Kwaku Botchway and i am loving git learning labs.
 Use the left arrow to go back!